 There is a strong possibility that each of us knows someone with hypertension or, perhaps, you may have it yourself.
 Hypertension, which occurs when the blood pressure in the arteries is elevated, is also commonly known as high blood pressure.
 Black communities are disproportionately affected and have a higher propensity for being diagnosed with hypertension.

-According to research conducted by the American Heart Association, “The prevalence of high blood pressure (HBP or hypertension) in African-Americans in the United States is among the highest in the world.
+According to research conducted by the American Heart Association, “The prevalence of high blood pressure (HBP or hypertension) in Black Americans in the United States is among the highest in the world.

-More than 40 percent of non-Hispanic African-American men and women have high blood pressure.
-For African-Americans, high blood pressure also develops earlier in life and is usually more severe.”
+About 55 percent of Black men and women have high blood pressure, according to the American Heart Association.
+For Black Americans, high blood pressure also develops earlier in life and is usually more severe.”